Stay safe during moving of household goods

+WIESBADEN, Germany - The U.S. Transportation Command Defense Personal Property Directorate highlighted the Department of Defense’s commitment to keeping customers safe during moving and storage services in an email dated May 22.

-WIESBADEN, Germany - A mover tapes up a box at an apartment at U.S. Army Garrison Wiesbaden May 22 while following health protocols.
-The Department of Defense has directed that moving personnel adhere to Centers for Disease Control and Prevention protocols regarding health protection, such as wearing face coverings and washing hands, while working in a person’s home.
-(U.S. Army photo by Lisa Bishop)
+The DoD has directed that moving personnel adhere to Centers for Disease Control and Prevention protocols regarding health protection while working in a person’s home, the email said.

+Measures include wearing face coverings, minimizing crew size, routinely cleaning frequently-touched surfaces and practicing good hand hygiene, according to the email.

+Individuals and families who are moving must also comply with CDC protocols and are asked to limit the number of family members in the residence to those needed to supervise the move.

 |Date Taken: